atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-grammar.md

 ---
 ### Creating a Grammar

 Grammars power Atom's syntax highlighting.
-Each grammar provides a set of _regex_ patterns which are assigned _scopes_.
+Each grammar provides a set of _regex_ (regular expression) patterns which are assigned _scopes_.
 These scopes are then turned into the CSS classes that you can target in syntax themes!

 #### Getting Started